 including certain drugs and perhaps even alcohol.

-magnesium citrate is a tried and true way to keep your bowels moving regularly —
+magnesium citrate is a proven way to keep your bowels moving regularly —

-a key step in the natural detox process.
+a crucial step in the natural detox process.

-Antioxidants can prevent or even stop damage caused by oxygen free radicals.
-You
+or even stop damage caused by oxygen free radicals.
+Since antioxidants neutralize

 well-absorbed antioxidant supplement.

-When you’re asleep, your cells and tissues are mending themselves and since you’re
+When you’re asleep, your cells and tissues are mending themselves.
+Since you’re

-not eating, your elimination processes have the opportunity to get caught
+not eating, your elimination processes finally have the opportunity to get caught

 up.
-Even your brain detoxes and flushes out toxic molecules that build up during your waking
+Even your brain detoxes and flushes out toxic molecules that build up during

 A big part of why you feel so refreshed after a good night’s sleep is due to the